 - Take a comprehensive grammar and reading comprehension level test scoring at least 88

 - Submit a letter of recommendation for Honors ELA from the student's ELA teacher which would include the information on the novels read, concepts taught, writing ability, grammar knowledge, as well as information about the student's classroom performance and homework completion

-The study of Latin is implemented in the ELA program for students in grades six through eight.
+The study of Latin is implemented in the ELA program for students in grades seven through eight.
 Learning Latin strengthens basic English skills in vocabulary and reading comprehension.
 It focuses on grammar which leads to improved English writing and communication.
 The value of learning Latin is immediate.
 It is documented that students who are taught Latin for one year score one full year higher on Terra Nova vocabulary subtests (Archdiocese of Philadelphia, 2013).